P0SEID0N/ComponentTest/readme.md

 To run the script, run:

-node index.js
+node index.js OR npm start

-The output will be located in the "ROOT" folder named something like "DATESTRING_COMPONENTNAME_component_summary.pdf
+The output will be printed to the node console.

-Each component encoutered that does NOT have a lead assigned to it will have a PDF printed for it, styled to human readable format.
+To run tests please run:
+npm test

 Please email me if you have any questions: step_henk@hotmail.com